Looking at the best engineering schools? Enroll in our college application boot camp to get the help you need.

 This freedom fits into the school’s belief in change and innovation.

-- MIT also provides its students with a lot advising support.
+- MIT also provides its students with a lot of advising support.
 Students even get to choose what type they want:

 - First-year students can either participate in a “for-credit advising seminar” or elect a more traditional route for advising.
 Both options provide students with an advisor and an advising group that they can work closely with.